UvZoomE/Shifty-Application/README.md

 - The express backend utilizes Firebase's [Admin SDK](https://firebase.google.com/docs/reference/admin) to verify the legitimacy of a requesting user's JWT.

 ## Installation
+[Firebase Setup]
+  - Make an account with Firebase @ https://firebase.google.com/
+  - Create a project (of any name)

 [Frontend]
   - Navigate to client folder
   - Run `npm install`
+  - Navigate to your project on the Firebase website
+  - Go to cog at top left (next to "Project Overview")
+  - Select Project Settings
+  - Under the 'General' tab, click the symbol denoted as `</>` (assign any app nickname in step 1), select register app
+  - Add the config information provided in step 2 into a file named 'firebaseConfig.json' in the client folder
+  - To start run: `npm start`

 [Backend]
   - Navigate to server folder
   - Run `npm install`
+  - Run `npm run database` to setup docker container
+  - Navigate to your project on the Firebase website
+  - Go to cog at top left (next to "Project Overview")
+  - Select Project Settings
+  - Under the 'Service Accounts' tab, click the 'Firebase Admin SDK' button and create a new service account
+  - Generate a new private key and save it to the server/utils folder
+  - Rename the private key file to adminKey.json
+  - To start run: `npm start`